 How To Edit Your Content Before Submitting

-All creatives should conduct their own revisions and edits prior to submitting work.
+All creatives should review their work for factual errors and grammatical mistakes before submitting it.
 Do not rely on editors or QAs to make corrections.
-Always try to submit content that is free of errors.
 When you submit work with mistakes and errors, it can affect your grade and lead to fewer assignments.

 What To Remove

-- Reiterate an idea that has already been stated.
+- Reiterate an idea that you have already stated.

 - Offer common knowledge or filler content.

 Review these tips for eliminating wordiness for specific ways to eliminate unnecessary words from your content.